npentrel/viam-docs/docs/tutorials/control/air-quality-fleet.md

 Viam apps provide access to a machine by placing its API key in your local storage.
 You can access the data from your browser's local storage with the following code.

-Currently, Viam apps only provide access to single machines but in future you will be able to access entire locations or organization.
+Currently, Viam apps only provide access to single machines but in future you will be able to access entire locations or organizations.

 {{< table >}}
 {{% tablestep number=1 %}}